 #1: Find your staking platform.

-A staking platform is basically a place where you can stake your cryptocurrencies.
-Right now, you can choose from several options since crypto exchanges are already adding more services and features.
+A staking platform is a place where you can stake your cryptocurrencies.
+You can now choose from several options since crypto exchanges are already adding more services and features.
 For instance, Binance isn’t just a crypto wallet anymore.
 The platform continuously expands and adds more services, such as buying NFTs, providing liquidity, lacking cryptocurrencies, and staking.
-If you have an account with them, you don’t have to go to other staking platforms anymore.
+If you have an account with them, you no longer have to go to other staking platforms.
 You can conveniently stake your crypto within the exchange, although you are only limited to cryptocurrencies such as BNB, BTC, ETH, and CAKE.
 The available tokens for staking also vary depending on the exchange’s offers.

-Meanwhile, there are platforms that are solely for staking.
+Meanwhile, some platforms are solely for staking.
 One good example is RockX.
-RockX is a staking-as-a-service platform that offers staking services for several tokens such as Polkadot, Kusama, StaFi, Oasis, and ETH 2.0.
-Here, RockX acts as a validator node representing the stakers when joining a staking pool.
+RockX is a staking-as-a-service platform that offers staking services for several tokens, such as Polkadot, Kusama, StaFi, Oasis, and ETH 2.0.
+RockX acts as a validator node representing the stakers when joining a staking pool.

 Finding your staking platform wouldn’t be a challenge, given the options you can choose from.
 But, you should be able to find the right one by looking into the percentage of rewards (APR) it offers annually.
 The higher the APR, the more beneficial it is for you.